oduameh/node-course/docs/Instructions/firewall-logging.md

 ## Firewall

-Running internet-accessible infrastructure requires security measures, and the firewall is one of the most important.
+Running an internet-accessible infrastructure requires security measures, and the firewall is one of the most important.
 Use **ufw** (uncomplicated firewall), which comes packaged with the Ubuntu Server Linux distribution. **Ufw** is a simple and user-friendly frontend for **iptables** that allows configuration of IP packet filtering rules for the Linux kernel firewall.

 Set the default firewall rules.